vidhi-gajjar/notable/README.md

-# Todo App
+# Notable App

-Simple Todo Progressive web application stores your data locally and can be installed on cross platforms.
+Simple Todo with note functionality Progressive web application stores your data locally and can be installed on cross platforms.

 ## Tech Stack

 **Client:** React, TailwindCSS

-**Server:** No Server Required
+**Server:** NodeJS for Build process (Development purpose only)

 ## Features